AceOfBens/notflyers-bsky/README.md

 * [Phil Nash](https://github.com/philnash) for providing the code for building a bot that posts on its own schedule.
   * [Phil Nash's Bluesky bot template](https://github.com/philnash/bsky-bot)
 * [acarters](https://github.com/acarters) for providing the code for building a bot that mirrors an X/Twitter account by pulling from existing mirror bots on Mastodon, due to the access restrictions on X's API.
 Most of the notes in the code that explain what each line does are from him.
 * I ([Ben Ace](https://bsky.app/profile/aceofbens.com/)) cannot stress enough how much I didn't do much to this code and can't take credit for any the building of this repository, although I did create a template with an outline of how to create your own bot!
-I am not a developer but a [graphic designer and former content creator](https://aceofbens.com/) whose coding experience ends at tinkering with HTML and CSS on WordPress once in a while.
+I am not a developer but a graphic designer/content creator whose coding experience ends at tinkering with HTML and CSS on WordPress once in a while.

 ## FAQ